CinemaBlend participates in affiliate programs with various companies. We may earn a commission when you click on or make purchases via links.

 The Muppets have had a rough go of late.
 They came back strong with a 2011 movie, but that was followed by a lackluster Muppets Most Wanted sequel, and while I personally thought The Muppets TV series was mostly pretty good, it failed to connect with audiences and didn't last beyond one season.
-It looks like they're going to be given another shot, though, as the word is that some sort of Muppets reboot is being planned for the streaming service.
-It's not clear if this will be a series or a movie, though the former is probably most likely.
+It looks like they're going to be given another shot, though, as the word is that a new series, that will co-star Josh Gad and follow the events of Muppets Take Manhattan is being developed for Disney+.

 The Paper Magician

 The Paper Magician is the first in a fantasy book trilogy written by Charlie N. Holmberg that Disney picked up the rights to in March of 2016.
 It looks like the plan for the first film, and one assumes the rest of the trilogy, is to see a release via streaming service rather than theatrical release.
 Since the project was announced prior to Disney's streaming service being a known entity, it was assumed that this was going to be a theatrical release.
-It does raise the question of how Disney will decide what projects get released through which platforms.
+Officially, this one is still in limbo as it has not been confirmed by Disney that this is Disney+ bound.

 Magic Camp is an interesting one because the film sat on Disney's theatrical release slate for quite some time, all while essentially nothing seemed to be happening with it.
-Then, last year, the project was pulled from the theatrical calendar with just as much fanfare as we'd had before -- none.
+Then, the project was pulled from the theatrical calendar with just as much fanfare as we'd had before -- none.
 Now, it appears the reason for the switch is that the film is going to be moved to debut online instead of on the big screen.
-The movie stars Adam Devine and Gillian Jacobs, so we know it's a comedy and the movie appears to be done, but it looks like it'll be at least a year before anybody actually sees it.
+The movie stars Adam Devine and Gillian Jacobs, so we know it's a comedy, and the movie appears to have been completed for some time, but it looks like it'll be at least a year before anybody actually sees it.
 Considering how old this project is, we would have expected official confirmation by now, but that hasn't happened.

 The Sword in the Stone